-Asthma patients forced to choose between inhalers and heating as cost of living hits
+Asthma patients forced to choose between inhalers and heating as cost of living rises

 ‘People have poorly controlled asthma because they can’t afford the prescription’ says senior nurse Rebecca Shearer

-The cost-of-living increase is forcing patients to avoid buying life-saving medications and equipment, as staff warn the crisis is adding additional pressure to the already stretched NHS.
+The cost of living increase is forcing patients to avoid buying life-saving medication and equipment, as staff warn the crisis is putting additional pressure on an already stretched NHS.

-Clinicians across the country. speaking with The Independent, said they are already seeing the impact of the rising cost of living on patients, with asthma patients avoid paying for life-saving inhalers.
+Clinicians across the country, speaking with The Independent, said they were already seeing the impact of the rising cost of living on patients, with asthma patients putting off buying new inhalers because they cannot afford to do so.

-NHS staff have said the crisis will drive huge pressures on the services, particularly during the winter.
+NHS staff have said the crisis will drive huge pressure on the health service, particularly during the winter.

-Rebecca Shearer, a senior GP nurse in Newscastle, said: “One thing I see quite regularly, for example, if a patient has diabetes, they’ll get the prescription paid for, but if a patient has asthma, and that’s not something that’s funded, I am already [running] into problems where people have poorly controlled asthma because they can’t afford the prescription - that would be something that would turn up in the emergency department.”
+Rebecca Shearer, a senior GP nurse in Newcastle, said: “One thing I see quite regularly, for example, is if a patient has diabetes, they’ll get the prescription paid for, but if a patient has asthma, that’s not something that’s funded.
+I am already [running] into problems where people have poorly controlled asthma because they can’t afford the prescription.
+That would be [a situation] that would turn up in the emergency department.”

-She added: “I’ve seen patients and in a very short space of time, within a two month period, who all came in to ask for painkillers and when we explored why their pain was getting worse it was because they were cold all day and that they were sitting in cold houses and when I asked them about the heating they said they were weary of putting it on.”
+She added: “I’ve seen patients in a very short space of time, within a two-month period, who all came in to ask for painkillers, and when we explored why their pain was getting worse it was because they were cold all day.
+They were sitting in cold houses, and when I asked them about the heating they said they were wary of putting it on.”

-The news comes after the government was criticised for failing to introduce legislation to tackle the crisis cost of living crisis earlier this week.
+The news comes after the government was criticised for failing to introduce legislation to tackle the cost of living crisis earlier this week.

-Senior health visitor Moira Dawson, representing union Unite, said nurses were already seeing new babies going back to households where they cannot afford heating or “adequate” food, and in some cases special baby formula.
+Senior health visitor Moira Dawson, representing the Unite union, said nurses were already seeing new babies going back home to households that cannot afford heating or “adequate” food, and in some cases are unable to afford special baby formula.

-Ms Dawson said she was seeing more families falling into the’ “vulnerable” category as the cost of living leaves them struggling to pay for food and heating, meaning community services that are already “stretched beyond capacity” would struggle even more with demand.
+Ms Dawson said she was seeing more families falling into the “vulnerable” category, as the cost of living leaves them struggling to pay for food and heating, meaning community services that are already “stretched beyond capacity” are likely to struggle even more with demand.

-Charities, led by organisation National Voices, across the country have launched a report calling for the government to put in place additional protection for those with long term conditions and disabilities amid fears the health of this population will suffer.
+Charities across the country, led by organisation National Voices, have launched a report calling for the government to put in place additional protection for those with long-term conditions and disabilities, fearing that the health of vulnerable people is being put at risk by the current crisis.

 Sarah Sweeney, head of policy at National Voices, said: “Our 190 members work with a variety of different conditions and communities, connecting us with the experiences of millions of people.
 What we are hearing consistently is the appalling impact the cost of living crisis is having on the lives of people who suffer from ill health.”

-National charities are also calling for the NHS to ensure patients are aware of what they’re entitled to such as support through the NHS low-income scheme.
+National charities are also calling on the NHS to ensure that patients are aware of what they’re entitled to, such as support through the NHS low-income scheme.

-According to the most recent analysis, the number of people with access to the NHS low-income scheme dropped sharply during the pandemic from 298,000 in 2019-20 to 210,000.

-The rate has been declining year on year since 2015-16, last year saw the biggest drop.
+According to the most recent analysis, the number of people with access to the scheme dropped sharply during the pandemic.
+The rate has been declining year on year since 2015-16, though last year saw the biggest drop.

-Research from Asthma and Lung UK showed 9 out of 10 people on low incomes struggled to pay for their asthma prescriptions and have called for prescription charges for those with long term conditions
+Research from Asthma and Lung UK showed that nine out of 10 people on low incomes struggled to pay for their asthma prescriptions, and the charity has called for prescription charges to be suspended for those with long-term conditions.

-Crystal Oldman, chief executive for the Queen’s Nursing Institute said: “Community nurses visiting people in the home are already seeing the cumulative impacts of the increased living costs as they work with individuals and families over time and often see multiple generations of the same family.”
+Crystal Oldman, chief executive of the Queen’s Nursing Institute, said: “Community nurses visiting people in the home are already seeing the cumulative impacts of the increased living costs, as they work with individuals and families over time and often see multiple generations of the same family.”

-A government spokesperson said:“We recognise the pressures people are facing with the rising cost of living and we are taking action to support households – cutting fuel duty, raising the threshold at which people start to pay National Insurance and cutting taxes for the lowest-paid workers on Universal Credit so they can keep more of what they earn.
-The Health and Social Care Secretary has been clear that tackling health disparities is a priority.”
+A government spokesperson said: “We recognise the pressures people are facing with the rising cost of living, and we are taking action to support households – cutting fuel duty, raising the threshold at which people start to pay national insurance, and cutting taxes for the lowest-paid workers on universal credit so they can keep more of what they earn.
+The health and social care secretary has been clear that tackling health disparities is a priority.”

 Register for free to continue reading